 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud are detailed below.
+The specific procedures for this engagement and extent to which these are capable of detecting irregularities, including fraud, are detailed below.

-- Enquiries with management about any known or suspected instances of fraud and non-compliance with laws and regulations; - Challenging assumptions and judgments made by management in their key accounting estimates, in particular in relation to provisions, leases and future performance in light of the impact of Brexit and COVID-19; - Testing journal entries and other adjustments made in preparation of the financial statements; and - Reviewing board minutes and legal and professional expenditure to identify any evidence of ongoing litigation or enquiries.
+- Enquiries with management about any known or suspected instances of non-compliance with laws and regulations and fraud; - Challenging assumptions and judgments made by management in their key accounting estimates, in particular in relation to provisions and future performance in light of the impact of Brexit and COVID-19; - Auditing the risk of management override of controls, including through testing journal entries and other adjustments for appropriateness; and - Reviewing board minutes and legal and professional expenditure to identify any evidence of ongoing litigation or enquiries.